lukee910/obsidian-eth-etc/MSc/Computer Graphics/Lectures/CG 04V1-2 Microfacets.md

 [[_T Microfacets]]
 Explains off-specular peaks (that look specular).

 Assumes surface is composed of many micro-grooves, each of which is perfectly flat.
-Each facet can be specular or diffuse.
+Each facet is perfectly specular.

 #### General Microfacet Model
 $$